MaFIaTH/AAT_TextExtractor/README.md

 **This tool will extract parameters from all Text();, NewLine();, Wait(); and SetSpeakerId(); in AAT original script file to simplify them for translation\localization.
 This tool also supports inserting changes made to the extracted file back to the original script file as well.**

+## Announcement:
+From version 1.3.0 and further, there will be a GUI version that is easy to use and comes with customizable options for extraction process!
+Check out [Release](https://github.com/MaFIaTH/AAT_TextExtractor/releases) for that matter.

 ## Disclaimer:
 I'm quite a newbie at writing application, so if my code is bad, please help me fix it.
 I appreciate every commits/forks for this project.